Table of Contents

 You cannot take the exclusion or credit for adoption expenses in most cases.

-You cannot take the education credits (the American opportunity credit and lifetime learning credit), the deduction for student loan interest, or the tuition and fees deduction.
+You cannot take the education credits (the American opportunity credit and lifetime learning credit) or the deduction for student loan interest.

 You cannot exclude any interest income from qualified U.S. savings bonds you used for higher education expenses.